unisonweb/website/src/compare-lang/unison-for-python-devs.md

 ### The REPL

-Unison uses **watch expressions** to interactively evaluate code, instead of a traditional REPL.
+Unison uses **watch expressions** to interactively evaluate code, instead of a traditional **REPL**.
 Watch expressions let you test and explore code directly in your source files.

+<div class="side-by-side"><div>

 The Unison Codebase Manager (UCM) watches for changes to `.u` files and evaluates any lines starting with `>` in the file as a watch expression.
 The expressions must be "pure", meaning they cannot perform side effects like `IO` or throwing exceptions.

-Everything in your file and in your current project is in scope.

-<div class="side-by-side"><div>

 ```unison
 factorial n = Nat.product (range 1 (n + 1))

 > factorial 3
 ```

-UCM will print out:
+Everything in your file and in your current UCM project is in scope.
+The UCM will print to the console like this:

 ```unison
 > factorial 3